wolandark/simple-conky/README.md

 <h1>Installation and requierments:</h1>

-<h3>you must have conky installed either from your package manager or from Github.
+<p>you must have conky installed either from your package manager or from Github.
 place the conky.conf in this path:
-~/.config/conky/conky.conf </h3>
+~/.config/conky/conky.conf </p>

 <h1>Autostarting</h1>